-Not surprisingly, the graph of a linear equation is a straight line.
-Recall that the graph of an equation is the set of all points that satisfy the equation.
-We saw last time that we can graph linear equations by plotting a few points on the line.
-We find points on the line by substituting in a value for one of the variables and then and solving for the other.
+Not surprisingly, the graph of a linear function is a straight line.
+Recall that the graph of an equation is the set of all points found by evaluating the function at some value from the domain.
 One particularly nice way to graph a line is to graph the intercepts of the line.